Skip to content

 Phased transition strategy

-We are launching Zensical now that the foundational work is completed.
+We are launching Zensical now that our foundational work is completed.
 While we work to achieve feature parity with Material for MkDocs, we invite our professional users to join us in designing features coming up on our roadmap.
 We are launching Zensical Spark as a collaborative space where features needed for complex projects can be discussed, prototyped, and designed.

 While the roadmap lists features we are working towards, here's what we imagine the experience of using Zensical will look like over time.
 We organize our efforts in three phases: